Snap-sec/blog/_posts/2022-09-01-Log4shell-on-agorapulse.md

 ## Demonstration of Impact ( Remote Code Execution )

 As mentioned in earlier sections, successful exploitation could lead to RCE.
 We refrained from taking any such action that could lead to any kind of disruption in services.
-So, we decided to prove the impact by extracting the global PATH variable to prove the real impact of the vulnerability, and we needed to set up a JNDI server for that.
-So we quickly set up an Amazon EC2 and set up a JNDI server using the following approach.
+So, we decided to extracting the global $PATH variable to prove the real impact of the vulnerability, and we needed to set up a JNDI server for that.
+So we quickly set up an Amazon EC2 with an hosted an JNDI server using the following approach/commands.

 - SSH to your Server